rodneyshupe/Cookbook/Recipes/Sides/RiceCookerMexicanRice.rst

 1. Combine all ingredients in rice cooker.
 2. Cook according to manufacturer instructions.
-3. When cooking time finished let it sit uncovered for 3 minutes or so to thicken.
+3. When cooking time is finished, let it sit uncovered for 3 minutes or so to thicken.
 4. Stir before serving.